StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 ### Deploy the StackState Agent and Cluster Agent

 For the Kubernetes integration to retrieve topology, events and metrics data, you will need to have the following installed on your Kubernetes cluster:

-- the StackState Agent on each node in the cluster
+- a StackState Agent on each node in the cluster
-- the StackState Cluster Agent on one node
+- StackState Cluster Agent on one node
 - `kube-state-metrics`

 These can be installed together using the [Cluster Agent Helm Chart \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).